linode/docs/docs/websites/nginx/nginx-with-pagespeed-on-ubuntu-14-04.md

     curl -I website_url_or_IP_adress

-You will see something like this `X-Page-Speed: 1.9.32.6` in the response.
+You will see something like `X-Page-Speed: 1.9.32.6` in the response.
+This means that you have successfully installed ngx_pagespeed on your Linode.